tronprotocol/wallet-cli/doc/en/nile_shielded_usage.md

 `shieldedAddress1` Shielded address to receive the transfer.
 `amount1` The amount sent to the shielded address `shieldedAddress1`.
 `memo1` Remarks of note (512 bytes at most).
 This parameter can be set to `null` when not in use.
-`shieldedAddress2` Shielded address to receive the transfer.
-`amount2` The amount sent to the shielded address `shieldedAddress2`.
-`memo2` Remarks of note (512 bytes at most).
-This parameter can be set to `null` when not in use.

 **Note: A legitimate `SendShieldedCoin` command needs to make sure the TRZ transferred from a sender address equals the sum of TRZ received by all receiving addresses plus the fees paid.
-We'll touch upon it in the following examples.
+We'll touch upon it in the following examples.**

 *Below are examples of the three types of transactions:*
 ##### 2.3.2.1 Transfer from a public address to a shielded address